Category Archives: Ireland

 Purpose

-• creates a physical and digital living history of the Famine Irish as a significant event in the development of the Irish diaspora and in its own right an event of global significance.
+• creates a physical and digital living history of the millions of Famine Irish emigrants as a significant event in the development of the Irish Diaspora and of the Famine in its own right an event of global significance;

 • imparts a universal story more relevant than ever, a story of human agency in the face of catastrophe and of the compassion the immigrants encountered on their journeys to new futures.

-• To receive a set of Bronze Shoes, local organisations must enter into a legal agreement with an authority for the long-term maintenance of the marker, erect a plinth and install a QR code.
+• To receive a set of Bronze Shoes, local organisations form as Global Irish Famine Way local chapters, enter into a legal agreement with an authority for the long-term maintenance of the marker, erect a plinth and install a QR code.

 Project Partners

-The Embassy of Ireland, Ottawa, and the National Famine Museum, Strokestown Park (Irish Heritage Trust), County Councils (Roscommon, Longford, Kildare, Westmeath, Meath, Fingal, and Dublin), with academic experts, local community groups, and heritage agencies including Parks Canada and related stakeholders globally.
+• The National Famine Museum, Strokestown Park (Irish Heritage Trust), the Embassy of Ireland, Ottawa, and County Councils (Roscommon, Longford, Kildare, Westmeath, Meath, Fingal, and Dublin), with academic experts, local community groups, and heritage agencies including Parks Canada and related stakeholders globally.

 Outcomes